 HRT is a medical treatment designed to relieve those symptoms by reintroducing these hormones.
 According to the American College of Obstetricians and Gynecologists, estrogen is the main hormone used in this therapy.
 Sometimes, it’s prescribed on its own, and other times it’s paired with another hormone, progestin, in what’s called combined hormone therapy.
 The goal isn’t to turn back the clock, but to help you feel more like yourself and manage the transition with greater comfort and ease.
 At its core, it’s about restoring balance and improving your quality of life.
 Dr. Berman offers several advanced options, including Bioidentical Hormone Replacement Therapy, which uses hormones that are chemically identical to those your body produces.

-The Different Types of HRT
+Exploring the Different Types of HRT

 HRT isn’t a one-size-fits-all solution; the type of therapy that’s right for you depends on your specific health history.
 There are two main approaches.
 The first is estrogen-only therapy.
 This is typically recommended for women who have had a hysterectomy (meaning their uterus has been removed).
 The second is combined therapy, which includes both estrogen and progestin.
 This is the standard for women who still have their uterus.
 Why the difference?
 Taking estrogen alone can increase the risk of cancer in the lining of the uterus (the endometrium), and adding progestin provides the necessary protection.
 This personalized approach ensures you get the benefits while managing potential risks.

-Symptoms HRT Can Help With
+What Symptoms Can HRT Help Relieve?

 Many women find HRT to be incredibly effective for managing the challenging symptoms of menopause.
 It can significantly reduce the frequency and intensity of hot flashes and night sweats, which means better sleep and more comfortable days.
 It can also help stabilize mood swings and ease feelings of irritability or anxiety that often accompany hormonal shifts.
 Beyond that, HRT is a powerful tool for addressing physical changes like vaginal dryness, which can make intimacy painful.
 It also plays a crucial role in long-term health by helping to prevent the bone loss that can lead to osteoporosis, keeping you stronger and healthier for years to come.